 Liquid wax is the most common form of wax on the market.
-It’s usually applied with a dual-action (DA) polisher or a rotary buffer.
+It’s usually applied with a dual-action polisher or a rotary buffer.
 You can also apply it by hand.
-Some liquid waxes will be slightly scented to make the waxing process more enjoyable even though the smell has no effect on the end results.
+Some liquid waxes will be slightly scented to make the waxing process more enjoyable, even though the smell does not affect the end results.

 Headquartered in Irvine, California, Meguiar’s has been in the car care industry for over 100 years.
-If you’re looking for a Christmas or birthday gift for that car lover in your life, check out the Meguiar’s Classic Wash & Wax Kit.
+If you’re looking for a newer car lover in your life, check out Meguiar’s Classic Wash & Wax Kit.
 It’s a great starter pack for any car owner.

 Based out of California, the folks at Chemical Guys have been in the car business for quite some time.
 Take a look at its Black Light Hybrid Radiant Finish.